 Consumers turn to multiple devices (and different channels) throughout the purchasing process.
 Mobile devices are becoming increasingly popular for shopping; illustrated by how today they are used in 50% of all transactions on eBay.
 Intriguingly, what makes a “mobile device” is not set in stone as new technologies from digital storefronts to wearables to interactive textiles gain traction.
 Screens will be both larger and public as well as smaller and attached to the user; moreover, the interface through which the purchase is made may not even have a screen but be a detached button, a physical space or a command.
 The way consumer information is displayed across these screens, devices and interfaces will and should vary so as to best serve the objective behind the information requirement.
 Even though individuals are comfortable buying high-value items on a smartphone, for example, we find that a “PC mindset” still lingers in laws and enforcement practices.
 Policymaking needs to firmly move into the mobile (or interface) era; and so at least for a passage of time, language along the lines of Article 8 (1) and (4) of the CRD recognizing the particularities (or limitations) of certain “means of distance communication” is required.

 We therefore recommend that the European Commission provides guidance on the ultimate objectives behind information requirements.
-Such guidance should be accompanied by confirmation on the following issues: (1) traders’ information requirements are the sole responsibility of the traders, not of intermediaries such as online marketplaces (2) greater flexibility for business on how to achieve the objectives are to be encouraged; and (3) legally mandated consumer information, and not limited to the CRD, should simply be “made available to the consumer in a way appropriate” to the channel, screen and device used and that it is the trader and/or commerce service provider who is best placed to appraise how the particularities of certain channels, screens, devices and interfaces are most effectively leveraged to achieve the objective behind the information obligation in question.
+Such guidance could indicate that legally mandated consumer information should simply be “made available to the consumer in a way appropriate” to the channel, screen and device used, and that it is the trader and/or commerce service provider who is best placed to appraise how the particularities of certain channels, screens, devices and interfaces are most effectively leveraged to achieve the objective behind the information obligation in question.

 In addition, the Commission must reform the EU regulatory approach in order to stimulate the digital economy going forward.
 To that end, new policymaking process must be explored including: